 You can view the map showing the location of the receivers.
 The initial project was funded by a grant by the Canadian Foundation for Innovation, which allowed us to deploy 60 sensors in Southern Ontario and 43 in the Canadian Maritime provinces.
 In addition, collaborators have established local grids along the St. Lawrence River corridor in Québec, along the East coast of the United States, and other projects are already being planned, including projects already established in South America, and in various parts of North America.
 Within a few years, we hope that other collaborators will join the network and deploy receivers throughout a large part of the continent.

 Motus is Latin for movement.
 One of the central objectives of Motus is to enable conservation and ecological research by providing a way to track the movement of animals.

 7. Sounds great!
 How can I participate?

 We built Motus as a collaborative effort.
 Researchers who want to affix tags to track animals for their own project can use the existing Motus network.
 They will have access to detection data from all receivers within the Motus network, regardless of who maintains those stations.
 Researchers and other people are also encouraged to deploy more receivers to expand the geographic coverage of our network.
-We have developed open-source technology called SensorGnomes that allow to keep the costs of each receiver relatively low, and our vision is to even further facilitate the deployment of sensors to a point where anyone with an antenna on their roof and little technical expertise will be able to participate in the network!
+Technology called SensorGnomes has been developed that keeps the costs of each receiver relatively low, and our vision is to even further facilitate the deployment of sensors to a point where anyone with an antenna on their roof and little technical expertise will be able to participate in the network!
 If you have any questions about Motus or would like to join the effort, please contact us at firstname.lastname@example.org.